 - Write 1-3 words that summarize your previous answer in the box below.
 What part of the website made the activity **frustrating or hard**?
 [Written Response]

 - In one sentence describe the purpose of this website.
 What problem does it solve or make easier?
 Describe it in your own words, not using language from the pages you saw.
 [Written Response]

 - How valuable is this website to you?
 Explain your answer.
 [5-point Rating Scale: Not at all valuable to Very valuable]

 - From this list select 1 word that describes the **biggest improvement** you would make to this website: [Multiple Choice: Appearance, Navigation, Trustworthiness, Understandability, Usefulness, none of the above]

 Understanding the Results

 For each test, the dashboard displays the type of test—using the same icon from each Quick Answer button—the test name, the day you created it, and how many participants have and have not taken the test.

-After all participants finish, a summary appears in the Result column.
+After all the participants finish, a summary appears in the Result column.

-The Summary tab is a great place to start for Quick Answers.
+The Results tab is a great place to start for Quick Answers.
 It summarizes the answer to your question: Do more people find it easy or not easy trying to perform your activity?

 We get this information from Question 3 below.
 We ask participants, “Overall, this activity was …?
 Explain your answer.”
 1=Very difficult…5=Very easy.